harrypickering/xHLA_R/README.md

 >install.packages("parallel")
 >install.packages("IRanges")

-IMPORTANT
+IMPORTANT - The reference fasta file needs to be in place if you want this to work.

 Download a fasta reference file for chromosome 6 or the MHC region.
 You could use this one http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr6.fa.gz

-Put the fasta file in the chr6/ folder and run the burrows wheeler aligner to index it
+Put the fasta file in the chr6/ folder

+The R script will check to see if you have indexed your reference.
+If not it will automatically run the burrows wheeler aligner to index it.
+If you need to do it by hand for any reason, this command should achieve what you need

 >bwa index -a bwtsw chr6.fa

-IMPORTANT
-You need to build the hla diamond reference file hla.dmnd with your own system version of diamond
+IMPORTANT - The diamond reference database file (hla.dmnd) needs to be built with your own system version of diamond.
+The script will do this automatically at the start of each batch run.
+If you need to do this by hand, then the commands are simply.

 >cd data
 >diamond makedb --in hla.faa -d hla

 Running the xHLA_R script